thesunRider/Budget-RF-Lab/README.md

   The soldering iron should have temperature control.

-  In a pinch `HIKO Micro Soldering Iron Station – 12V` (350 INR) also works fine but is slow to heat up!
+  In a pinch `HIKO Micro Soldering Iron Station – 12V` (350 INR) also works fine but is slow to heat up or `Soldron 25W` (350 INR)!

-  Pro-Tip: Invest in good soldering bits (tips)!
+  Pro-Tip: Invest in good soldering bits (tips) and ceramic tips if you can find them!

 - Multimeter - UNI-T ones are recommended.

   UNI-T UT33D+ is quite good for 800 INR.

   Vendor: https://www.toolworld.in

+  In a pinch, `Mastech MAS830L Digital Multimeter` (700 INR) works fine.

 - Linear power supply options